rickgorman/acorn-hoarders/README.md

   * `LoadAnnounce` - Confirms to the user that selecting a `load state` had an effect
   * `Statistics` - Shows interesting facts about the current/past generations

-## Dependencies

-* [Neataptic](https://wagenaartje.github.io/neataptic) or [Genetic.js](https://github.com/subprotocol/genetic-js/) as a neuroevolution helper, choice dependent on speed

 ## Implementation Timeline

 **Day 1**: Setup and 2d game engine logic.
 Goals:
+* Get webpack working
 * Configure and test all necessary node modules.
-* Get webpack working
 * Write React entry file with `Simulation` component
 * Add HTML and basic CSS
 * Implement `game.js`, `board.js` and `cell.js` to the point where a 2d array of cells can be painted onto the html canvas.